-Students seeking readmission into the same graduate degree program after an absence of one to five years may be excused from the admission criteria in effect at the time of readmission if the academic unit deems such a waiver is appropriate.
+Students seeking readmission into the same graduate degree program after an absence of one to five years may be excused from the admission criteria of current catalog if the academic unit deems such a waiver is appropriate.
 The student is, however, required to complete the graduation requirements in effect at the time of readmission.